vlucas/phpdotenv/README.md

 ## Upgrading

 We follow [semantic versioning](https://semver.org/), which means breaking changes may occur between major releases.
-We have upgrading guides available for V2 to V3, V3 to V4 and V4 to V5 available [here](UPGRADING.md).
+We have upgrading guides for V2 to V3, V3 to V4 and V4 to V5 available [here](UPGRADING.md).

 ## Usage